How To Set Up A Child Theme With Avada

 Editing The Child Theme

-There are a several methods you can use to modify a child theme, and we’ll be explaining 3 methods below.
+There are several methods you can use to modify a parent WordPress theme using a child theme, and we’ll be explaining 3 methods below.
 These methods are copying files from a parent theme, pluggable functions, and actions and filters.
 To learn more about each one, please continue reading below.

-Copying files from the parent theme to a child theme is a common method to make code customizations.
-This is the easiest method available, but there are limitations to it.
-Due to the limitations, we recommend only copying the files inside the templates folder from the parent theme into the child theme.
+Copying parent theme files into a child theme is a common way to make code customizations.
+This is the easiest method available, but it has limitations.
+Due to these limitations, we recommend copying only the files in the templates folder from the parent theme into the child theme.

-• You can only copy some files to the child theme.
-In Avada, we have made a decision to make sure that core logical code which can break the theme is not able to be copied into the child theme.
-This includes the files inside the includes folder.
+• You can only copy certain Avada files to a child theme.
+In Avada, we have decided to ensure that the core logical code that can break the parent theme cannot be copied into the child theme.
+This includes the files inside the /includes/ folder.

-• It is not update-safe (sometimes).
-Whenever we make major changes to a certain file e.g. header.php in the parent theme, you’ll have to copy the theme file from parent theme again and apply the customizations again.
-If you don’t do this, there’s a chance that the related feature might not work anymore.
+• It is not update-safe guaranteed.
+Whenever we make major changes to a file, e.g., header.php in the parent theme, you’ll have to copy the theme file from the parent theme and reapply the customizations to the copied child theme file.
+If you don’t do this, the related feature might stop working.

 Method 2: Pluggable Functions

-To change the rendering of the Page Title Bar, you can override Avada’s avada_get_page_title_bar_contents function, which is located in Avada/includes/custom_functions.php.
+Let’s assume that you want to change the rendering of the Avada Page Title Bar.
+You can override the “avada_get_page_title_bar_contents” function, which is located in → /avada/includes/custom_functions.php file.
 The function definition looks like this:

 Copy to Clipboard

-Simply copy the function to the functions.php of the child theme, which will override the parent theme’s one.
-Once done, you can modify it to meet your needs.
+Copy the function into the child theme functions.php file.
+This will override the parent theme’s version.
+Once done, you can add/modify it to meet your needs.

 Copy to Clipboard

 A simple example would be changing the image size generated for blog large layout thumbnails in Avada.
-The correct way to re-register within the child theme is to use after_setup_theme action in the child theme functions.php, remove the image size and then re-register the image size.
+The correct way to re-register within the child theme is to use “after_setup_theme” action in the child theme functions.php file.
+Remove the image size, then re-register it as shown in the example below:

 Example of an Action